We are not in network with HMO or state insurance plans.

 what causes red spots on the roof of mouth

-The human body has its own ways of showing signs when a part of it needs attention and red spots on roof of mouth are a notable example.
-Among the many different symptoms with various underlying causes that one can experience, the appearance of red marks in roof of mouth can be confusing and unsettling.
+The human body has its own ways of showing signs when a part of it needs attention, and red spots on the roof of the mouth are a notable example.
+Among the many different symptoms with various underlying causes that one can experience, the appearance of red marks on the roof of the mouth can be confusing and unsettling.

 Sometimes easily ignored, these little spots might either occasionally indicate underlying medical conditions or be a harmless occurrence.
 Read along as we dive into the causes of these spots and how to deal with them!